Imperial Couple and Commoners to Celebrate their Wedding Anniversary Together

 On the other hand, her troubles seem to have paid off, at least as far as the happiness of her spouse is concerned.
-On his 70th birthday, the monarch said that in his marriage to the Empress he had found “profound happiness” and that he was “grateful that in all situations the Empress had wholeheartedly supported” him in “his position and official duties” and had been “an affectionate companion” for him “who calmed his spirit”.Japanese Royals
+On his 70th birthday, the monarch said that in his marriage to the Empress he had found “profound happiness” and that he was “grateful that in all situations the Empress had wholeheartedly supported” him in “his position and official duties” and had been “an affectionate companion” for him “who calmed his spirit”.Japan

 Tagged Emperor Akihito of Japan, Empress Michiko of Japan, Wedding Anniversary.